tdnguyen27/predicting-model-for-recipes/README.md

 - Note: wherever there are null values means that there is no data for a given rating that falls under the specific sugar quartile
 # Assessment of Missingness
 ## NMAR Analysis
 By exploring the data I found that there are 4 columns with null values: description, rating, review, and average rating.
 NMAR missingness is dependent on the value itself.
 Refer to the introduction where I performed the data cleaning.
-I created the null values that exist in the rating column, and the average rating column was created using the rating column so if one contains null values then it makes sense the other would too.
+I created the null values that exist in the rating column, and the average rating column was created using the rating column so if one contains null values then it makes sense that the other would too.

 The missingness of rating is NMAR because I created the null values wherever rating was 0.
 This is because a rating of 0 meant a rating does not exist for the given recipe, not that the recipe was lowly rated.
 Leaving the existence of 0 values would affect the data analysis.
 ## Missingness Dependency
 I will explore the missingness dependency of reviews against other columns using hypothesis testing with a significance level of **0.05**.
-# Review and Protein
+# Review and Sodium
-**Null Hypothesis:** Distribution of protein with missing review values is the same as without missing review values
+**Null Hypothesis:** Distribution of sodium with missing review values is the same as without missing review values

-**Alternative Hypothesis:** Distribution of protein with missing review values is different from without missing review values
+**Alternative Hypothesis:** Distribution of sodium with missing review values is different from without missing review values

-**Test Statistic:** the plot of the distribution of protein when reviews are missing and when they are not show that the two distributions are different shape but similar centers which led me to use the **KS test stat**.
+**Test Statistic:** the plot of the distribution of sodium when reviews are missing and when they are not show that the two distributions are different shape but similar centers which led me to use the **KS test stat**.
 <iframe
-  src="assets/protein_MAR.html"
+  src="assets/MAR-sodium.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-I performed a permutation test and got a p-value of 0.082 which led me to keep the null hypothesis; therefore, the missingness of review is not dependent on protein amount.
+I performed a permutation test and got a p-value of 0.17 which led me to keep the null hypothesis; therefore, the missingness of review is not dependent on sodium amount.
 # Review and Number of Steps
 **Null Hypothesis:** Distribution of number of steps with missing review values is the same as without missing review values